History of Troy, Alabama: Troy Normal School

 In 1887, a group of local educators and prominent citizens of Troy joined to acquire a state normal school (teacher training school) for Troy.
 Thanks mostly to the efforts of Ariosto A. Wiley, a powerful state senator who was born in Troy, Troy won the education prize over Lowndesboro, Alabama, which had also wanted the school.
 The school was eventually constructed in downtown Troy on a four-acre campus.

 This school, which went on to become Troy University, had a stormy early history and was lucky to have survived on its cramped downtown location.
-Its survival was assured when the third president of the college, Edward Madison Shackelford, led the movement from downtown to its present site starting in 1924.
+Its survival was assured when the third president of the college, Edward Madison Shackelford, led the movement from downtown to its present site starting in 1924.The school was only for white students.

 The Old Federal Road

 To promote movement of settlers and to speed mail from Washington City to New Orleans, the Federal Road was laid out after 1805.
 It extended from the southern terminus of The Great Philadelphia Wagon Road at Augusta, Georgia westward through Georgia entering Alabama in what is now Russell County, and continuing westward through Macon and Montgomery counties and then southwestward through Lowndes, Butler, Monroe counties, etc. to Mobile and thence westward to New Orleans.